pythonarcade/arcade/doc/programming_guide/sections.rst

     If True the section mouse events will receive x, y coordinates section related to the section dimensions and position (not related to the screen).
-    **Note that although this seems very useful, section local coordinates doesn't work with arcade collision methods.
-You can use Section ``get_xy_screen_relative`` to transform local mouse coordinates to screen coordinates that work with arcade collision methods**
+    **Note that although this seems very useful, section local coordinates doesn't work with Arcade collision methods.
+You can use Section ``get_xy_screen_relative`` to transform local mouse coordinates to screen coordinates that work with Arcade collision methods**

 **enabled:**
     By default all sections are enabled.
 This allows to tell if this particular